Last updated: November 23, 2025

 7. Frequently Asked Questions (FAQs)

 The only setting you need to adjust is the ‘period’.
 This is the lookback window for the calculation.
 A common default is 12 or 14.
-From my experience, a shorter period (e.g., 9) makes it faster but choppier, while a longer period (e.g., 21) makes it smoother but slower.
+A shorter period (e.g., 9) makes it faster but choppier, while a longer period (e.g., 21) makes it smoother but slower.
 For most trading styles, sticking with the default setting is the best place to start.

 In simple terms, it’s a pure momentum oscillator that acts like a speedometer for the market.
 It measures the percentage of price change between the current price and a price in the past to show you if a trend is speeding up or slowing down.

 Neither is “better”; they do different jobs.
-I find the RSI is superior for its clear, fixed overbought/oversold levels (70/30).
+The RSI is superior for its clear, fixed overbought/oversold levels (70/30).
 However, the ROC is excellent for its raw, unfiltered view of momentum and its simple zero-line crossover signals.

 Yes, absolutely.
 Since the principle of measuring price change applies everywhere, the ROC indicator is effective in forex, stock, crypto, and commodity markets.
 Just be aware that you may need to test and adjust the period setting to match the volatility of the asset you are trading.